hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 The *Fluid Mechanics* volume is a favorite among physicists who work in this field.
 In the preface to the second English edition, Lifshitz writes:

-"This book has a special place among those I had occasion to write jointly with L. D. Landau.
+> This book has a special place among those I had occasion to write jointly with L. D. Landau.
 He gave it a part of his soul.
 That branch of theoretical physics, new to him at the time, caught his fancy, and in a very typical way he set about thinking through it *ab initio* and deriving its basic results.
-This led to a number of original papers which appeared in various journals, but several of his contributions or ideas were not published elsewhere than in the book, and in some instances even his priority was not established till later."
+This led to a number of original papers which appeared in various journals, but several of his contributions or ideas were not published elsewhere than in the book, and in some instances even his priority was not established till later.

 Further comments on Landau/Lifshitz' *Fluid Mechanics* are forthcoming.

 ### Arnold Sommerfeld

+"You see, one of the nice things about Sommerfeld was that he was keenly interested in Hydrodynamics and the problem of turbulence, which was not solved.
+I don't think it's ever been solved..."

+&emsp; -- Paul Peter Ewald (1888-1985), [oral history interview](https://www.aip.org/history-programs/niels-bohr-library/oral-histories/4596-1) by Charles Wiener, 1968.

 Arnold Sommerfeld's 6-volume *Lectures on Theoretical Physics* (English translations published 1949-1956) are long out of print, though now available electronically from Elsevier, and perhaps of mainly historical interest at this juncture.
 These lectures, Sommerfeld said, "were confined essentially to classical physics, which, as a basis for all modern developments, must never be curtailed" (*Am.
 J. Phys.*, 17:  315-316).
 He added, "I used to organize my own lectures in such a way that they were too easy for advanced students and too difficult for beginners."